top of page

 BARKERS NATIONAL PARK & PAVILION

-A series of circuitous water channels varying in width and depth are strategically located to enhance user experience and increase habitat, restoring the region’s ecosystem.
-The network of proposed channels maximizes much-needed water flow to isolated bodies of water while creating a vibrant network of green spaces.
-Proposed recreational amenities and activities include nature walks, scenic overlooks, guided tours, biking, fishing, kayaking, kite boarding, birding, an educational center, and beach camping.
+Environmental scientists with experience in aquatic biology, terrestrial ecology, and ecosystem restoration were consulted to inform the design.
+The project includes a series of strategically located circuitous water channels varying in width and depth, resulting in an enhanced user experience and an expanded habitat that restores the region’s ecosystem.
+This network of proposed channels will maximize much-needed flow to isolated bodies of water while creating a vibrant network of green spaces.
+Prospective recreational amenities and activities include nature walks, scenic overlooks, guided tours, biking, fishing, kayaking, kiteboarding, birding, an educational center, and beach camping.

 LOCATION